gustavonugnes/mercadolibre-challenge-geolocalizacion/README.md

 - **fixer**: This API is used to obtain the current exchange rate of the user's currency against the US dollar.
   Due to limitations in the free subscription, we had to implement this feature indirectly.
-We use the API's "/latest" endpoint, which provides a list of exchange rates for several currencies against the Euro.
+We use the API's `/latest` endpoint, which provides a list of exchange rates for several currencies against the Euro.
   Since the base currency of this endpoint is fixed as the Euro, we cannot change it under the free subscription.
 To obtain the desired exchange rate, we take two values: the exchange rate of the Euro against the US dollar and the rate of the Euro against the user's currency.
 We then divide the first value by the second to derive the needed data.

-### Miscellaneous
+### Additional Details

 - A validation was added to `IPController` to check that the IP value provided by the user has the appropriate formatting.
 - Test classes were added for controllers and especially for services to ensure the code behaves as expected.
 - The application uses Flyway to run the necessary migrations for setting up the MySQL database schema.
-- There is an "index.html" file that serves as a frontend for this backend service, allowing users to utilize the IP geolocation and statistics features.
+- There is an `index.html` file that serves as a frontend for this backend service, allowing users to utilize the IP geolocation and statistics features.
 - This application is designed to be deployed with Docker.
 The `docker-compose.xml` file will set up the necessary containers (MySQL, Redis, and the app itself).
 The `Dockerfile` will build and deploy the application.
 - During the development of this application, external services were sometimes mocked by reading a hardcoded file to avoid limitations of the free subscription plans (100 requests/month for each service).
 The usage of real clients or mocks is configured with a property and an environment variable (by default, mocks are not used).